desultory/ugrd/docs/benchmarks.md

-## How does UGRD compare to other generators?
+## How does µgRD compare to other generators?

 ### Run time

-People say python is slow, but UGRD is very fast, even on slow hardware.
+People say python is slow, but µgRD is very fast, even on slow hardware.

 #### Raspberry pi 3